bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcElementAssembly/Documentation.md

 { .spec-head}
 Informal Propositions:

-1. The _IfcElementAssembly_ shall have an aggregation relationship to the contained parts, i.e. the (INV) _IsDecomposedBy_ relationship shall be utilzed.
+1. The _IfcElementAssembly_ shall have an aggregation relationship to the contained parts, i.e. the (INV) _IsDecomposedBy_ relationship shall be utilized.